Cut Down Your Sugar Intake

 10. Understand food labels

-The problem with cutting down sugar is that often we don’t even see how much sugar there is in a given food item.
-Check the food labels to see just how much sugar has been added.
+Check food labels to see how much sugar has been added.
 Any ingredient that ends in ‘-ose’ is most likely a type of sugar.
-Compare the amount of sugar (usually measured in grams) in a few different brands of the food item you want, and select the one with the lowest amount of sugar.
+Compare the amount of sugar in a few different brands of the food item you want, and select the one with the lowest amount of sugar.

 Leave a Reply